chatasweetie/Rideminder/README.md

 TWILIO_NUMBER
 ```

-Note: Can be modified to provide service for many large cities that Firebase support.
+Note: Rideminder can be modified to provide service for many large cities that Firebase support.
 For the complete list go to:

-FIREBASE link
+`Firebase Data Sets: Transit <https://publicdata-transit.firebaseio.com/>`_